ad3ldev/tictactoe-web/README.md

 ## Algorithms

+MiniMax to make the AI choose which move will it choose.

-Loops to check which player won
+Loops to check which player won.

 ---

 ### What comes now?

-I wanna change the look and make the win button become a pop-up
+Better UI